 - Alternatively, we can invoice your school.
 Please request this when you book.

 WHAT TOURS ARE AVAILABLE?

-- Where available, schools can book a FREE Guided Tour of the Ship or a FREE interactive Tour of the Historic Dry Dock.
+- Where available, schools can book a Guided Tour of the Ship.

 - Guided Tours are led by our friendly and knowledgeable volunteer Tour Guides.

 - Tours are subject to availability and should be requested on booking.
 Click here for more information.

 - Tours for UK schools cost £20 per tour.

 - Please allow at least 60 minutes in your schedule for your Guided Tour and transit time.